jmanogil-coding/mysql-log-analysis-ELK/README.md

 ```
 $ sudo apt-get install apt-transport-https
 ```
-Check your present Java version because perhaps yours is more recent than Java 8, which **Elasticsearch**
+Check your present Java version because perhaps yours is more recent than Java 8, which **Elasticsearch** needs
 ```
 $ java -version
 ```